arsham/expipe/README.md

 ### Kibana

-Access http://localhost (or any other ports you have exposed kibana to, notice the "-p:80:5601" above), and enter "expvastic" as "Index name or pattern" in management section.
+Access (the dashboard)[http://localhost] (or any other ports you have exposed kibana to, notice the "-p:80:5601" above), and enter "expvastic" as "Index name or pattern" in management section.

 Select "@timestamp" as "Time-field name".
 In case it doesn't show up, click "Index contains time-based events" twice, it will provice you with the timestamp.
 Then click on create button.
 On the next page:

 ### Import Dashboard

 Go to "Saved Objects" section of management, and click on the "import" button.
-Upload [this](https://github.com/arsham/expvastic/blob/master/bin/kibana.json) file and you're done!
+Upload [this](https://github.com/arsham/expvastic/blob/master/bin/dashboard.json) file and you're done!

 There are two dashboards provided, one shows the expvastic's metrics, and you can use the other one for everything you have setup expvastic for.